 A competitor analysis framework provides a structured way to go about researching and understanding the competitive landscape.
 For any brand, knowing who the competition is and what they are doing is important.
 It’s a general good practice to tease out opportunities and stay ahead.
-There are several scenarios that might trigger the need for a competitive analysis due-diligence project including:

 - Understanding performance on key metrics relative to competitors, e.g., market share, growth, pricing, distribution, marketing spend, etc.